andrew-kan/andrew-kan/README.md

 - 👋 Hi, I’m @andrew-kan
-- 👀 I’m interested in ...
+- 👀 I’m interested in full stack development as well as hardware.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript and other web development technologies.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... email me at andrew.m.kan@gmail.com

 <!---